AhmadHassan71/Multiplayer-Item-Collection-Game/README.md

 # Muliplayer Game using threads
-A simple multiplayer game where players can move around a game board and collect items.
+Item Raiders is a simple multiplayer game where players can move around a game board and collect items.

 ## This Project  is made by Ahmad Hassan